Huntsville Motorcycle Accident Attorney

 Alabama Motorcycle Laws

 Motorcyclists have many of the same responsibilities as other drivers on the road.
 Motorcyclists also have specific laws that relate to them alone, such as the state’s universal motorcycle helmet law.
 Alabama law requires that anyone operating or riding a motorcycle wear a helmet.
 The helmet must be specifically designed for use on a motorcycle, must have a hard shell and absorbent padding, and a permanent and adjustable chin strap.
 The NHTSA estimates that motorcycle helmets are 37% effective in preventing fatalities in bikers involved in an accident.

 Motorcycle operators are expected to obey all traffic laws applicable to drivers of other vehicles as well, including maintaining their vehicle within their own lane and not passing between vehicles in adjacent lanes whether they are moving or stopped, a practice known as lane splitting.
 Motorcyclists may ride two abreast, but may not share lanes with other motor vehicles.
 Motorcycles have the right to take up entire lanes.
 Other drivers may not drive in a way that infringes upon a motorcyclist’s use of a full lane.

 To lawfully operate a motorcycle in the state, riders must obtain special class M licenses.
-Getting a class M license requires taking a motorcycle rider education course.
-Riders must pass written knowledge tests as well as driving tests to attain class M licenses.
+Getting a class M license requires that the rider either pass the DPS Motorcycle Knowledge Exam or complete a Motorcycle Safety Course.
 Operating a motorcycle without a proper license could result in fines and other penalties, such as the temporary loss of the driving privilege.

 Catastrophic and fatal injuries are more common in motorcycle accidents than typical car accidents.
 Motorcycle riders often only have helmets, jackets, pants and boots to protect them in a collision, if that.
 They do not have the metal shell or other protections vehicle passengers have in accidents.

 Motorcycle operators and their passengers can suffer many serious injuries in an accident including: